frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ### Data Streaming

-Whenever it's possible Frictionless streams the data instead of reading it into memory.
-For example, for sorting big tables we use a memory usage threshold and when it is met we use a file system to unload the data.
+Whenever possible, Frictionless streams the data instead of reading it into memory.
+For example, for sorting big tables we use a memory usage threshold and when it is met we use the file system to unload the data.
 The ability to stream data gives users power to work with files of any size.

 ### Lazy Evaluation

-Unlike some systems like `Data Package Pipelines`, the core Frictionless Transform doesn't have a back-pressured flow as all data manipulation happens on-demand.
-For example, if you transform a data package containing 10 big csv files but you only need to reshape one table Frictionless will not even read other tables.
+Unlike some systems like `Data Package Pipelines`, the core Frictionless Transform doesn't have a back-pressured flow, since all data manipulation happens on-demand.
+For example, if you reshape one table in a data package containing 10 big csv files, Frictionless will not even read the 9 other tables.
 Actually, when you call `target = transform(source)` it does almost nothing until a data reading call like `target.read_rows()` is made.

 ### Lean Processing

 Similar to the section above, Frictionless tries to be as explicit as possible regarding actions taken.
-For example, it will not use CPU resources to cast data unless a user adds a "normalize" step, "validate" step, or similar steps.
+For example, it will not use CPU resources to cast data unless a user adds a `normalize` step, `validate` step, or similar steps.
 So it's possible to transform a rather big file without even casting types, for example, if you only need to reshape it.

 ## Available Steps

 Frictionless includes more than 40+ built-in transform steps.
-They are grouped by the object so you can find them easily if you have code auto completion.
-Start typing, for example, `steps.table...` and you will see all the available steps.
-The groups are listed below and you will find every group described in more detail in the next sections.
-It's also possible to write custom transform steps.
-Please read the section below to learn more about it.
+They are grouped by the object so you can find them easily using code auto completion.
+For example, start typing `steps.table...` and you will see all the available steps for that group.
+The available groups are:

 - resource
 - table